ubc-sfu-seminar/ubc-sfu-seminar.github.io/index.markdown

 # Registration

 This term's event will be hosted **in-person at SFU Harbour Centre on March 4, 2023**.
 The event starts at **10:00 am**.
-Register now through the registration form (link to be provided)!
+Register now through the [registration form](https://forms.gle/Me6sJD7Keg5wfTya9)!
 If you are interested in presenting, please contact Nikola, Chloe, or Naitong.